henrypugh/agents/README.md

 This project demonstrates several advanced MCP features:

-1. **Server-to-Server Communication**: One MCP server connecting to another
+1. **Client-to-Multiple-Servers Communication**: Connecting to and using tools from multiple specialized servers
-2. **Dynamic Tool Discovery**: Finding and using tools from connected servers
+2. **Dynamic Tool Discovery**: Collecting tools from multiple servers with server attribution
-3. **Resource Sharing**: Accessing resources across server boundaries
+3. **Tool Routing**: Correctly routing tool calls to the appropriate server
 4. **Environment Variable Management**: Properly handling environment variables for servers

 ## Future Enhancements